Computer Updates Troubleshooting

 These updates often include minor adjustments to the OS to make it run more smoothly.
 Most users cannot see any difference in performance after one of these computer updates.
 These updates also can include important hotfixes.

 A hotfix is an important update to fix coding errors that can cause the computer to crash.
 A hotfix can also patch a security vulnerability that hackers can use to install malware like viruses or Trojans on the user’s computer.

 Sometimes updating the computer refers to the BIOS.
-The BIOS are part of the main board and control how all of the hardware communicates and works with each other and the operating system.
-Updating the BIOS is a rarely necessary and normally needs to be done by a trained technician.
-If the BIOS are not updated correctly, the main board can be damaged beyond repair and the computer will not be able to start.
+The BIOS is part of the mainboard and controls how all of the hardware communicates and works with each other and the operating system.
+Updating the BIOS is rarely necessary and normally needs to be done by a trained technician.
+If the BIOS is not updated correctly, the mainboard can be damaged beyond repair and the computer will not be able to start.

 What Problems are Associated with Computer Updates?